-Chloramphenicol is cheap to buy and is readily available for certain patients, along with advice, from pharmacies.
+Treatments of conjunctivitis are cheap to buy and are readily available OTC along with advice from pharmacies.
 Please click here for further information, exceptions, and a patient leaflet.

 Bacterial conjunctivitis is self-limiting and will normally settle in 5-10 days, it is characterised by red eye with mucopurulent, not watery, discharge.
 Therefore, avoidance of drug treatment is an option if a patient wishes, for example during pregnancy

 Public Health England advises that exclusion of single cases from school / nursery is not generally necessary, but may be required if an outbreak occurs.
 Some institutions may apply their own exclusion policies.

 If treatment with chloramphenicol fails take swabs and consider viral cause or incorrect administration.
 Fusidic acid eye drops have a narrow spectrum of activity and should not be used for reasons of convenience.
 Fusidic acid eye drops should only be used if indicated by antimicrobial sensitivity or on specialist recommendation for an individual patient.Last updated: 24-09-2021